-While we gazed through the intricately carved mookahmandapam, we could envision dancers putting up their best performances as the crowd cheered, musicians enthralling the spectators and us, mermaids having a frolicking time in the sea, a lady belonging to the gypsy clan performing gymnastics…..and literally, a slice of day’s activities during the Chola era came alive.
+While we gazed through the intricately carved mookahmandapam of the Darasuram temple, we could envision dancers putting up their best performances as the crowd cheered; musicians enthralling the spectators and us, mermaids having a frolicking time in the sea, a lady belonging to the gypsy clan performing gymnastics…..and literally, a slice of day’s activities during the Chola era came alive.

 I was spellbound by the intricacy wherein the smiles are still intact even after almost close to a thousand years!

 I especially loved the carvings of a lady playing with a swan in one of her palms (that had a 3D effect) and the other of Shiva-Parvati inside the Darasuram temple premises.

 The Shiva-Parvati sculpture was indeed very alluring.
 It captures one of those rare moments when the usually high-tempered God-Shiva is persuading and cajoling a dejected Parvati with Ganga in his ‘other hand’.

 There is an inkling of surrender and coyness in Paravati’s face, isn’t it?
 Do you see it?

 Apart from idols, life-size sculptures, and carved pillars, Darasuram Airavateswara temple is also replete with micro carvings.

 These carvings measure between 1-2 inches in height but are articulated in a detailed fashion that seems to be a trademark of the skilled Chola sculptures.

 The priest showed us these and said, “Observe the tails of these two cows which are oriented differently, the family of Shiva-Parvati seated, the dancing Ganesha and the standing postures of the other two deities.
 These sculptures are not more than an inch in height but have got artistic detailing.”

 And, indeed it is an astounding effort to bring out the expressions on these hard granites, give life and details in such fine proportions!